theimowski/master-thesis/docs/section-industry.md

 * **Jane Street** - a proprietary trading firm that uses OCaml as its primary development platform {{{minsky2008caml}}},
 * **LexiFi** - company that used OCaml to develop the Modeling Language for Finance (MLFi), which is *"the first formal language that accurately describes the most sophisticated capital market, credit, and investment products"*,
+* **Citrix** - group that deals with virtualization, makes use of OCaml for XenServer - a world-class server virtualization system,
-* **Facebook** - which does not need any introduction, uses OCaml for the following:
+* **Facebook** - which does not need any introduction, uses OCaml for:
     * Hack - a programming language with its compiler written in OCaml, as an extension to PHP with static typing,
     * pfff - a set of tools for static code analysis, which allows Facebook to keep track of its enormous code-bases.